Michael McCarthy (film director)

 Michael McCarthy (27 February 1917 – 7 May 1959) was a British screenwriter and television and film director.
 He entered the film industry in 1934 and worked at the Crown Film Unit.
+He directed some of the first films for Anglo-Amalgamated.
+His last film was Operation Amsterdam.

 He died aged 42, survived by a wife and three children.
 A Variety obituary said he was "regarded as a director of considerable promise".